MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/plan-design/prepare.md

 ### Considerations if email addresses change

-When you configure usage rights for users or groups and select them by their display name, your selection saves and uses that object's email address.
-If the email address is later changed, your selected users will not be successfully authorized.
+If you change the email address of a user or group, we recommend that you add the old email address as a second email address (also known as a proxy address, alias, or alternate email address) to the user or group.
+When you do this, you ensure business continuity for any usage rights or other configurations that the Azure Rights Management service saved when the old email address was in use.

-If email addresses are changed, we recommend you add the old email address as a proxy email address (also known as an alias or alternate email address) to the user or group, so that usage rights that were assigned previously are retained.
-If you cannot do that, you must remove the user or group from your configuration, and select it again to save the updated email address so that newly protected content uses the new email address.
+If you cannot do this, the user or group with the new email address risks being denied access to documents and emails that were previously protected.
+In this case, you must grant them access again.

-Custom Rights Management templates are an example of where you might select users or groups by the display name to assign usage rights.
-Users can also select users and groups by their display name when they configure custom permissions with the Azure Information Protection client.
+Note that it's rare for a group to change its email address and if you assign rights to a group rather than individual users, it doesn't matter if the user's email address changes.
+This is the most likely (and recommended) method for an administrator to configure usage rights.
+However, users are likely to configure custom permissions for individual users.
+Because you cannot always know whether a user account or group has been used to grant access, it's safest to always add the old email address as a second email address.

 ## Activate the Rights Management service for data protection
 When you are ready to start protecting documents and emails, activate the Rights Management service to enable this technology.
 For more information, see [Activating Azure Rights Management](../deploy-use/activate-service.md).